ryanwisemanmusic/Universal_SDL3/docs/HowToContribute.md

 I do not want you to be contributing to main.cpp.
 I'm only using this as a means to intialization.
 Keep in mind, most of this work is backend.

+I do not want you to be messing with the approach in my Docker file.
+Yes, I indeed know better than you on this and the problems if we don't do stuff in this EXACT matter.
+This is not up for debate, I don't want to sit here and see you delete my MESA build from source, or any of these, given that there have been so many previous issues of just going through Alpine's APK manager.
+No, you cannot just simply shove all these packages into a more organized manner, or I would've fucking done that a long time ago.

+Here is what I am seeking:
+Any under the hood issues logged involving missing dependencies.
+If you are going to be adding a package, abide by checking with that .sh script.
+LLVM15 is the bane of my existence, you will absolutely bork this project if you proceed to download multiple packages without that check.

+There's a reason why I check for contamination, it was causing issues with the Vulkan renderer.